navapbc/wic-mt-demo-project-mock-api/docs/app/database-migrations.md

 Which will create a new migration pointing to all current "head"s, effectively pulling them all together.

-When branched migrations do need to happen in a defined order, then manually update the `down_revision` of one that should happen second to reference to the migration that should happen first.
+Or, if you wish to avoid creating extra migrations, you can manually adjust the `down_revision` of one of the migrations to point to the other one.
+This is also the necessary approach if the migrations need to happen in a defined order.